-But beyond that, the book is an argument, and a convincing one, that artists who create letters can, and should, be judged by the same standards and held in the same esteem as composers who write music and artists who paint on canvas.
-They are all cut from the same cloth.
+But beyond that, the book is an argument that artists who create letters can, and should, be judged by the same standards and held in the same esteem as composers who write music and artists who paint on canvas.
 Bringhurst asks the question, “Can a penstroke or a letterform be so beautiful it will stop you in your tracks and maybe break your heart?”
-In this groundbreaking, seminal and totally original book, issued in an edition of 1000 copies, he answers the question: “It can.”
+In this groundbreaking and totally original book, he answers the question: “It can.”

 “Palatino” is more than a type nerd’s delight or an ode to a great typeface.
 In telling the story of Palatino from foundry type to digital type, Mr. Bringhurst has in effect recounted the technological history of type in the 20th century.
 His book is an elegant and methodically thorough investigation of how technology has influenced design, positively as well as negatively, seen through the lens of a single typeface.
 Whether one likes Palatino or not, Mr. Bringhurst’s book is an instant classic.” – The Wall Street Journal